 GOAL and Entrepreneurship

-Introduction to Entrepreneurial Culture: Project Development Guide for Teachers: This older guide provides a range of tools to assist teachers in their task and to understand the objectives for projects submitted under the Québec Entrepreneurship Contest (now OSEntreprendre) and the Introduction to Entrepreneurship Measure.
+Introduction to Entrepreneurial Culture: Project Development Guide for Teachers: This original guide provides a range of tools to assist teachers in their task and to understand the objectives for projects submitted under the Québec Entrepreneurship Contest (now OSEntreprendre) and the Introduction to Entrepreneurship Measure.
 Go to site

 Action Research for Community Problem Solving: Program Education Environmental Citizenship (PEEC): Developed by Claude Poudrie, the AR:CPS approach advocates a citizenship education learning strategy, which leads students to take concrete actions in their communities, given that the strategy is geared toward having them solve a real problem by developing and then implementing an action plan.
 Go to site